-Omaha is often played high-low split, 8-or-better.
+Omaha is often played high-low split.
 The player may use any combination of two holecards and three boardcards for the high hand and another (or the same) combination of two holecards and three boardcards for the low hand.

 The rules governing kill pots are listed in "Section 13 - Kill Pots."